Joint Entrance Examination (Advanced) 2021

 AAT Details

-- Candidates must register online at the JEE (Advanced) site for AAT during the notified period.
+- Candidates must register online at the JEE (Advanced) website for AAT during the notified period.

 - The exam will consist of one paper of three hours duration.